Free Settler or Felon

 Prisoners and passengers of the Anne identified in the Hunter Valley

-Prisoners of the Anne were convicted in counties in England, Scotland and Wales - Durham, Surrey, Middlesex, London, York, Norfolk, Warwick, Wiltshire, Essex, Surrey, Kent, Sussex, Southampton, Lancaster, Stafford, Nottingham, Dorset, Chester, Huntingdon, Somerset, Cornwell, Derby, Hertford, Leicester, Gloucester, Oxford, Cambridge, Devon, Salop, Isle of Ely, Monmouth and Inverness.
+The prisoners were convicted in counties in England, Scotland and Wales - Durham, Surrey, Middlesex, London, York, Norfolk, Warwick, Wiltshire, Essex, Surrey, Kent, Sussex, Southampton, Lancaster, Stafford, Nottingham, Dorset, Chester, Huntingdon, Somerset, Cornwell, Derby, Hertford, Leicester, Gloucester, Oxford, Cambridge, Devon, Salop, Isle of Ely, Monmouth and Inverness.
 There were also soldiers who had been court-martialled at Chatham, Montreal, Malta.

 They were held in prison hulks prior to transportation.